0xdade/GitLoot/README.md

 ## Crates

 A crate is how we store our findings.
+It needs to be able to accept users, organizations, repositories, and loot.
 It implements the following:
 - addUser(self, user)
 - addOrganization(self, org)
 - addRepository(self, repo)